Imaqtchael/Online-Typing-Test/README.md

-# Online Typing Test
+# keybored

-This is a project that I made because I want to practice my typing speed.
+### Objective
-This project, created using HTML, CSS, and JavaScript, allows me to keep track of the progress I've made in terms of words per minute and accuracy.
+A project created for imitate the https://www.monkeytype.com UI and adding extra features like multiplayer mode and viewing of typing history performance.

-This [Random sentence generator](http://metaphorpsum.com) and [Random word generator](https://random-word-api.herokuapp.com) provided an API for my website and without them this project will be a lot harder.
-By slightly tweaking this [Github Repository](https://github.com/lonekorean/highlight-within-textarea/tree/master)
+### Credits
-I am also able to achieve the text highlight in the textarea of my website.
+This project copied the quotes and the random words from [Monkey Repository](https://github.com/monkeytypegame/monkeytype) repository.
+By slightly tweaking this [Github Repository](https://github.com/lonekorean/highlight-within-textarea/tree/master) I am also able to achieve the text highlight in the textarea of my website.
+And by utilizing [Chart.js](https://www.chartjs.org/) I was able to render the charts easily.